 Where to Stay & How to Get Around

-Comfortable and reasonably priced, the EVEN Hotels is a centrally located option especially for the wellness junkies.
+Comfortable and reasonably priced, the EVEN Hotel is a centrally located option especially for the wellness junkies.
 Everything from the in-room yoga mats to the kale and egg breakfast options promote comfort and health.
 To navigate the city without a car, check out the Heartland B-Cycle bike share, stations around downtown and central Omaha ($6 day pass) or explore by foot.
 Many hotels (including the EVEN) have complimentary shuttles to and from the airport and offer shuttle service rides to guests within a few miles of the property.

 Head to Ted & Wally’s for the best ice cream in Omaha.
 This homemade hotspot uses locally sourced ingredients and includes creative flavors like jalapeño and Guinness ice cream.
 Those with dietary restrictions can enjoy paleo, sugar-free and vegan options.